datadryad/dryad-app/documentation/submission_flow.md

 Curation Status
 =====================

-Curation status is stored in resource.current_curation_activity (StashEngine::CurationActivity).
+Curation status is stored in resource.last_curation_activity (StashEngine::CurationActivity).

 Allowable values:
 - in_progress = the submitter is still working on the resource